-- (i) develop and recommend to the Board Fortis approach to corporate governance issues; - (ii) propose to the Board new nominees for election to the Board; - (iii) carry out procedures specified by the Board for assessing the effectiveness of the Board, the directors and each Board committee; - (iv) approve the engagement of an outside expert, or experts, by an individual director at Fortis expense; and - (v) review and make recommendations to the Board with respect to the adequacy and form of the compensation of directors.
+- (i) develop and recommend the Fortis approach to corporate governance issues to the Board; - (ii) propose new nominees for election to the Board; - (iii) carry out procedures specified by the Board for assessing the effectiveness of the Board, the directors and each Board committee; - (iv) approve the engagement of an outside expert, or experts, by an individual director at Fortis expense; and - (v) review and make recommendations to the Board with respect to the adequacy and form of the compensation of directors.

-The members of the Governance and Nominating Committee, who are all independent and unrelated, are John S. McCallum (Chair), Geoffrey F. Hyland, Harry McWatters, Ronald D. Munkley and Roy P. Rideout.
-The Governance and Nominating Committee held two meetings during 2009.
+The members of the Governance and Nominating Committee, who are all independent and unrelated, are John S. McCallum (Chair), Harry McWatters, Ronald D. Munkley, Roy P. Rideout and David G. Norris from 2 March 2011.
+The Governance and Nominating Committee held three meetings during 2010.